Summary

 Jaw systems led the way in evolution.
 The mandible was the first bone to be attached to the body by a flexible joint, and the mechanism for attaching it led the way for attaching arms, legs, and other appendages.
 Reptiles and amphibians could move their mandible vertically, opening and closing it to crush and hold, and then with the neck muscles to tear, but they could not really chew.
 The mammalian TMJ enabled mandibles to move horizontally, which enabled rubbing teeth together, which enabled chewing.
 The chewing pattern and the shapes of the jaws and teeth could be modified to fit almost any type of chewing task.
 They could rip and tear for carnivores, grind for herbivores, and gnaw for rodents.
 The human jaw system combined all these features for adaptability that enabled it to deal with almost any food source.
 The most distinctive feature of the human jaw system was its location in a cranium balanced on the top of an upright spinal column by chains of muscles pulling down all around it.
 The mandible formed an essential member of the anterior kinetic chain while also protecting the delilcate structures of the face from postural forces by transferring them around to the sides of the head.

 One reason this human jaw system was so successful is that, in all types of functional environments, it was able to establish a remarkable functional harmony in which all its components worked together in a way that maintained a goodness of fit with each other and with the other components of the postural system; and that functional harmony slowly transformed during adulthood in a manner which fit the natural changes that take place in all aging tissues.
-As muscles weaken at the rate of about 5% per decade and neuromuscular reflexes become slower, chewing became easier and steadier.
-The bite table became narrower due to wear on the sides of the teeth and shorter due to wear between the teeth, and jaw movements became smoother and less ballistic due to the loss of steep cusps until the triggering of protective reflexes became rare.
-At the same time, adaptive mechanisms such as continual eruption and mesial drift of the teeth maintain the orientation and stability of the bite table, whether tooth wear was fast or slow.
+In our evolution, old people were important for the success of our villages.
+They used to be wise, and they knew where things were hidden.
+As a result, the jaw system is designed to maintain a steady bite platform even as the teeth wear down to root tips, and the whole system is designed for longevity.
+As muscles weaken at the rate of about 5% per decade, the bite table becomes smaller due to wear on the sides of the teeth and between the teeth.
+As neuromuscular reflexes become slower, jaw movements become smoother and less ballistic due to the loss of steep cusps, and the triggering of protective reflexes becomes rare.
+At the same time, adaptive mechanisms such as continual eruption and mesial drift of the teeth maintain the orientation and stability of the bite table, whether tooth wear is fast or slow.
 The system only failed when the its articular components, the teeth and TMJs, had worn out completely.

 THE SOLUTION - To eliminate TMJ and related disorders does not require returning to hard diets like those of our ancestors, it just requires understanding how the human jaw system was designed to acquire and maintain functional harmony in its natural environment so we can learn how to acquire and maintain a new more delicate and carefully engineered functional harmony that suits our modern environment and life styles.